🧬 Gene Expression & Regulation — printable rubric packet (Biology Unit 06). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 What does not pass

-Saying “DNA makes RNA makes protein” with no idea where each step happens or what a codon is, is Approaching, not Mastered.
+Saying “DNA makes RNA makes protein” with no idea where each step happens or what a codon is, is Proficient, not Mastery.

 Grading it at home

-The split between Approaching and Mastered is direction and effect: not reciting the central dogma, but explaining why a frameshift wrecks more than a single-base swap.
+The split between Proficient and Mastery is direction and effect: not reciting the central dogma, but explaining why a frameshift wrecks more than a single-base swap.
 Ask “what does this mutation do to the protein, and why?”

 ▲ Page 4 — Anchor exemplars